prebid/prebid.github.io/troubleshooting/troubleshooting-guide.md

 ## Define Prebid Server Responses

-{: .pb-alert .pb-alert-warning :}
+{: .pb-alert .pb-alert-important :}
 This debugging approach currently only works for the Java version of Prebid Server.

 Here's another scenario using the 'debugging' feature described in the previous section.

-This section covers when a particular server-side bidder doesn't always respond with a bid, or you want to try specific bid CPM values to verify line item setup.
+This section covers cases in which a particular server-side bidder doesn't always respond with a bid, or you want to try specific bid CPM values to verify line item setup.

 If you're using Prebid Server (i.e. the [s2sConfig](/dev-docs/publisher-api-reference.html#setConfig-Server-to-Server) option), you can force it to respond with a particular canned response on any page by defining a storedAuctionResponse ID on the javascript console: